Skip to main content

 These are not official requirements of the importing authorities.

 It is up to the exporter to decide if they want to upload one or more of these.
-If so, please complete and upload the statement(s) along with your EHC application.
+If so, please complete and upload the statement(s) during the DECS application process.

 If you need an accompanying Supplementary Statement(s) you should review the guidance below: